-"Shit, I'd have better luck talking to the cow in that stupid picture on the wall.
+"Shit, I'd had better luck talking to the cow in that stupid picture on the wall.
 That girl's way too stuck on herself."

 "No she ain't.
 That's all false bravado, dude.
-She's fronting with that attitude.
-All you got to do is take over.
+She's putting on with that attitude.
+All you got to do is come in, act confident and take over.
 That's what she really wants, someone to tell her how things are."

-We stopped at the street light at the intersection of Hill and Lessing; it was where I paths diverged with him heading east on Hill and me continuing south on Lessing.
+We stopped at the street light at the intersection of Hill and Lessing; it was where our paths diverged with his heading east on Hill and mine continuing south on Lessing.

 "You think so?"
 He shook his head.
 "I don't.
 I think she's got her mind set on Anthony.
 I've seen her looking at him in church.
-She sometimes forgets that she's staring at him until your dad hits that loud part of Washed in The Blood, then she wakes up and looks around to see if anybody saw her."
+She sometimes forgets that she's staring at him until your dad hits that loud part of Washed in The Blood, then she wakes up and looks around to see if anybody saw her looking at him."

 "In the meanwhile, you forget that you're staring at her."

 "She has to sit up front with her mother and dad.
 I have my own place in the back.
-I've sat there in that pew in the northwest corner ever since I started going to church.
-If she wants to sit with me, she's welcome to come back there anytime."
+I've been sitting in that pew in the northwest corner ever since I started going to church.
+If Donna wants to sit with me, she's welcome to come back there anytime."